-If mounting credit card debt is keeping you up at night, filing bankruptcy in Ohio can give you a fresh start and peace of mind you deserve.
-Many individuals across the country, including Ohio, are reluctant to file for bankruptcy.
-They fear that they will lose their valuable possessions, such as their home, motor vehicle, real estate and other assets to creditors.
-Additionally, some people find it tricky to navigate federal bankruptcy exemptions and state-specific exemptions, adding to an already complicated situation.
+If mounting credit card debt is keeping you up at night, filing bankruptcy in Ohio can give you the fresh start and peace of mind you deserve.
+Many Ohioans are reluctant to file for bankruptcy because they fear that they’ll lose their valuable possessions, such as their home or motor vehicle.
+Fortunately, Ohio state law outlines exemptions you can use to protect specific assets or property you own.

-When you file Chapter 7 bankruptcy in Ohio, the court will appoint a bankruptcy trustee.
-The trustee has the authority to sell your non-exempt assets in order to pay your creditors.
+When you file Chapter 7 bankruptcy in Ohio, the court will appoint abankruptcy trustee.
+The trustee has the authority to sell your non-exempt assets and use the proceeds to pay your creditors.
 But if you’re like the majority of Chapter 7 filers, many or all of your assets will be exempt.
-The trustee can’t sell your exempt assets to pay your creditors.
-In fact, you can protect most of your assets, including things like your Roth IRA, IRA, and burial plot.↑ Back to top
+The trustee can’t sell your exempt assets.

-Although some states in the country allow people to choose between the federal bankruptcy exemptions and state exemptions, this option is not available if you are filing bankruptcy in Ohio.
+Although some states in the country allow people to choose between the federal bankruptcy exemptions and state exemptions, this option isn’t available if you’re filing bankruptcy in Ohio.
 Ohio, like many other states, has its own bankruptcy exemptions.
-If you’ve lived in Ohio for at least 2 years when filing your case, you have to use the Ohio bankruptcy exemptions instead of the federal exemptions.
+If you’ve lived in Ohio for at least two years, you have to use the Ohio bankruptcy exemptions instead of the federal exemptions.
 This two-year requirement was established to prevent people from moving to another state to take advantage of better bankruptcy exemptions.

 Ohio Bankruptcy Exemptions